Arithmetic geometry of toric varieties. Metrics, measures and heights: Metrics and measures on toric varieties

 \chapter{Metrics and measures on toric varieties}

-The aim of this section is to characterize the metrics on a toric line bundle over a toric variety that are, at the same time, invariant under the action of the compact torus and semipositive{} or DSP.
-Moreover we study the associated measures.
+In this chapter, we study the metrics on a toric line bundle that are invariant under the action of the compact torus.
+Our aim is to obtain a characterization, in terms of convex analysis, of semipositive toric metrics and of their associated measures.

+We set the notation for most of this chapter.
+Let $K$ be either $\R$, $\C$ or a field which is complete with respect to a non-Archimedean absolute value.
+In the non-Archimedean case, we will use the notations of \S \ref{sec:algebr-metr-discr}, although, for the moment, we do not assume that the absolute value is associated to a discrete valuation.

+Let $\T$ be an $n$-dimensional split torus over $K$.
+Set $N$ and $M=N^{\vee}$ for the corresponding lattices and let $\Sigma $ be a fan in $N_{\R}$ as in \S\ref{Toric varieties}.
+For each cone $\sigma \in \Sigma$, we will denote by $X_{\sigma}$ the corresponding affine toric variety and by $X_{\sigma }^{\an}$ its analytification.
+These spaces glue together into a toric variety $X_{\Sigma}$ and an analytic space $X_{\Sigma}^{\an}$, respectively.
+When $K=\C$, the latter agrees with the complex analytic space $X_{\Sigma }(\C)$ whereas in the non-Archimedean case, it is a Berkovich space.
+When $K=\R$, we will use the technique of Remark~\ref{rem:17} to reduce the study of $X_{\Sigma}^{\an}$ to that of the associated complex analytic space.